Consider how the lilies grow: They do not labor or spin. Yet I tell you, not even Solomon in all his glory was adorned like one of these.Luke 12:27

 Surrendering it all to God

 I’ve never really had a “word of the year” until this year.
-On January 1st, the word “surrender” was on my heart, and I allowed myself to meditate on it.
+On January 1st, while I was at SLS 20, the word “surrender” entered my heart, and I allowed myself to meditate on it.
 I adopted it as my word of the year, allowing it to remind me to surrender all that I am and all that I have to God at all times.

 It’s easy to surrender bits and pieces of our lives to God, but that isn’t enough.
 He wants all of it.
 He wants to take care of us completely in all things.
 Little children cannot do anything on their own, so they rely totally on their parents.
 This is the relationship that God desires with us and the one that we should strive for.
 What’s the hardest part of your life to surrender?
 It could be your classes or work, a hobby, a habit, a friendship, a relationship, or in my case, my search for my next step after graduation.
 Whatever it is, allow God to enter into it.
 Allow God to take care of it and unfold his beautiful plan for it according to his perfect timing.
 Will you join me in surrendering to our Heavenly Father who is waiting for us to allow him to take care of us as his most precious children?